CASE: QUEENS LIBRARY, NEW YORK

 • Improved security through prevention of overload and cameras installed in self-service kiosks

-increased efficiency, elevated security, and improved customer service
+Increased efficiency, elevated security, and improved customer service

 All library automation systems installed are operating effectively, increasing efficiency, elevating security, and improving customer service across all 60 branches.
 While the turnaround time has been cut in half, the staff has swapped strenuous manual work for customer interactions.
 Customers can now return items 24/7, with no risk of misplacing items they borrowed from another library system nearby such as NY Public Library or Brooklyn Public Library.
 With faster circulation, it takes less time to wait for holds and a wider selection of items is available for lending.